 Hospitals & Services

-Once the decision has been made to progress to Radiation Treatment, a planning appointment will be posted to you.
+Once the decision has been made by you and your oncologist to progress to Radiation Treatment, a planning appointment will be posted to you.
 Planning is necessary to pin point the area to be treated and the position you will need to be in for your treatment.

 This appointment will take place in the Computed Tomography (CT) planning room in the Radiation Therapy department.
 This appointment will include an education session and the planning CT scan.